-David Stras of Minnesota has been an Associate Justice of the Minnesota Supreme Court since 2010.
+David Stras of Minnesota is a judge of the U.S. Court of Appeals for the Eighth Circuit.
+He previously served as an Associate Justice of the Minnesota Supreme Court since 2010.
 After his initial appointment, he was elected to a six-year term in 2012.
 Prior to his judicial service, Judge Stras worked as a legal academic at the University of Minnesota Law School.
 In his time there, he wrote extensively about the function and structure of the judiciary.
 Justice Stras received his law degree and an M.B.A. from the University of Kansas.
 He clerked for Justice Clarence Thomas.

 —Donald Trump Statement on Potential Supreme Court Justices

 Justice Stras’ majority opinion upheld a fifty-year “Order for Protection (OFP) filed by Rew against Bergstrom.
 Justice Stras held that the length of the order did not violate the first amendment, but did find that the OFP could not extend past the eighteenth birthdays of Rew’s minor children.

 Sleiter v.
 American Family Mutual Insurance, Co.

 Justice Stras dissented from a majority opinion allowing crash survivors to seek reimbursement for expenses that exceeded the state’s cap on payments for damages caused by uninsured motorists.
 Justice Stras argued that the plain language of the statute foreclosed any ability to go above the state cap.